 Arguments for private schools in Pretoria

 Public schools use the Curriculum Assessment Policy Statements (CAPS) curriculum while private schools make use of the Independent Examination Board (IEB) curriculum.
 IEB is generally considered to be more difficult than CAPS and aim to better prepare children for further studies.
-The content for the two curriculums does not differ much and most universities do not make a distinction between IEB and NSC marks when considering applications.
+The content for the two curriculums does not differ much and most universities do not make a distinction between IEB and National Senior Certificate (NSC) marks when considering applications.
 Some tertiary institutions might require IEB students to write an entrance exam though.

 Bachelors pass rate